FryingPanGaming/FryingPanGaming.github.io/_posts/2021-05-10-Markdown_Practice.md

 ## its going in to a random place i have a bad feeling about this.
 >> diamonds diamonds press button for more dias ok guys lets press the button now and
 # ahhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
-hey, that must be the pizza man ## wait your not the pizza man oh crap its the fbi omg they be banging my head on my skdkjlwahsahkhsakhdhksahjdshkashdhskkdahskdhjd this is the fbi typing all messages written by this person will now be confisticated. we will be sending a memetic image through this website and all personel who have viewed this will be instantly commit die.
+hey, that must be the pizza man ayo wait your not the pizza man oh crap its the fbi omg they be banging my head on my skdkjlwahsahkhsakhdhksahjdshkashdhskkdahskdhjd this is the fbi typing all messages written by this person will now be confisticated. we will be sending a memetic image through this website and all personel who have viewed this will be instantly commit die.